3dgopnik/comfyui-arena-suite/docs/en/troubleshooting.md

 - Inspect active path in `ArenaAutoCacheConfig/Stats`.
 - Update `ARENA_CACHE_ROOT` and restart.

+## Cache warmup is asynchronous
+- The first lookup returns the original source path while a background worker copies the file into the cache.
+- Subsequent requests reuse the cached copy.
+Test helpers can call `custom_nodes.ComfyUI_Arena.autocache.arena_auto_cache.wait_for_copy_queue()` to wait until the queue drains.

 ## ComfyUI Desktop: how to reload the UI
 - ComfyUI Desktop does not use F5.
 Press the `R` key (English layout) in the app window to reload the frontend (JS extensions, including the Arena overlay).
 - Frontend reload does not restart Python nodes.
 If you changed `.py` code, fully restart Desktop (close and reopen).